LendingTree is an online loan marketplace that allows potential borrowers to receive multiple loan offers by filling out just one form.

 Note that once you fill out your information, you’ll deal with lenders directly rather than through the initial website.
 LendingTree is a loan broker, not an actual lender.

 When they pull your credit as part of the initial process, it only performs a soft pull.
 However, there is no guarantee of how each lender handles credit checks.

 Each one may perform either a soft check or a hard check, the latter of which can affect your credit score.
 And with personal loans, each inquiry counts separately on your credit report no matter how close together they were conducted.

 Once you select a loan offer, you’ll work directly with the lender to complete the application process.
 This typically includes providing supporting documentation to verify your financial information, such as pay stubs, W-2s, and bank account statements.

-LendingTree also offers an app for both iOS and Android smartphones.
+LendingTree offers an app for both iOS and Android smartphones.
 You can check your credit score, review your current loans, and even apply for a new loan.
 It’s a great way to stay up to date on what’s happening with your finances.

-LendingTree was launched nationally in 1998 by a former accountant who was tired of having to shop around at banks to find the best loan rates.
+LendingTree was launched nationally in 1998 by a former accountant who was tired of having to shop around at banks to find the best personal loan rates.

 What to Consider Before Finding a Loan with LendingTree

 LendingTree’s matchmaking model is a bit different from most online lenders.
 So think about both the pros and the cons before you start filling out your application form.